EdiFabric/X12.NET/README.md

 * Customize EDI templates per customer and comply with any format
 * Import\Export to\from XML
 * Import\Export to\from JSON
-* Use the templates as entityFramework POCOs
+* Use the templates as entityFramework POCOs (X12 only)
-* Generate DB structure wiht Code First
+* Generate DB structure wiht Code First (X12 only)

 EDI Templates are included for the following standards: